 Some facts about countries

-My question to all the Muslim brothers and sisters is why do we CELEBRATE a day which is 100% sure to be Prophet Muhammad’s Wisal-Mubarak and 40-50% sure to be the birthday?
+My question to all the Muslim brothers and sisters is why do we CELEBRATE a day that is 100% sure to be Prophet Muhammad’s Wisal-Mubarak and 40-50% sure to be the birthday?

 We should STOP CELEBRATING THIS DAY and RATHER PRAY ON THIS DAY for all those who have died before us and pray that we meet our beloved Prophet Muhammad PBUH on the Day of Resurrection